 A social event, hopping from bar to bar, eating the best a place has to offer, and laughing along the way—this is tapas in Madrid.
 We fell in love with the tradition of tapas on our first trip to Spain over eight years ago, and it continues to be one of our favorite experiences in the country.

 Whether we’re eating crunchy patatas bravas or savoring delicious jamon, we love everything about eating our way across one of Spain’s great cities.
 On this trip, a Madrid food tour with Devour Madrid was our choice for visiting some of the city’s best tapas bars that we missed the first time around.

-Last year, we took a food tour in Barcelona with the same company, so we knew we were in for some great tapas and good stories at local establishments (i.e., not chains) who really know what they’re doing.
+We’ve taken a food tour in Barcelona and in San Sebastian with the same company, so we knew we were in for some great tapas and good stories at local establishments (i.e., not chains) who really know what they’re doing.

 An added element on this food tour was history.
 In between the taverns and tapas bars, we stopped in Madrid’s squares, gazed at the royal palace, and our guide Oliver told us about local legends and rumors at notable spots around the city.
 But the real focus was the amazing food and the education we got about eating in Madrid.
 Here are just a few of the interesting things we learned along the way.

 We don’t usually think of a dirty floor as the sign of a high-quality restaurant, but a tapas tour of Madrid might require you to change your thinking.
 In Spain, how good a tapas bar is can often be measured by the amount of trash on the ground.
 Olive pits, shrimp shells, toothpicks, and more strewn on the floor is a sign of good food, good times, and lots of patrons.